Course Outline

 - Regular Waste: Recycle

-- The most environmentally friendly way to deal with lab supplies and reagents is to:
+- The most environmentally friendly way to deal with laboratory supplies and reagents is to:

 - Which of the following is a good way to dispose of plastic pipette tips that have been used on non-biohazardous substances?

-- Which of the following information is not usually listed on Safety Data Sheets (SDS)?
+- Which of the following information is usually not listed on an SDS?

 - Organizations that Can Help with Making Environmental Sustainability Plans